mrVictorios/vacation-plan/README.md

 - Build: `npm run build` (outputs to `dist/`)
 - Preview build: `npm run preview`

+## CI
+- GitHub Actions runs unit tests and coverage on every push/PR (`.github/workflows/ci.yml`).

 ## Usage
 - Year selector (top right) changes the calendar year.
 - Locale switcher (DE/EN) and German region selector (Bundesland) next to the year selector.
 - Set your total vacation days; click workdays to toggle vacation (green).
+The calendar fully refreshes per year to reflect new holidays and school breaks.
 - Colors: green = vacation, red = holiday, amber = bridge day, gray = weekend, emerald tint = school holidays.
 - Automatic Planning: set parameters (bridge days on/off, max vacation/work weeks, even spread, ignore months, respect school holidays), generate multiple preview variants, and apply the plan.
+- Share: in the sidebar “Share plan” — export JSON, import from file/JSON, or copy a link.
+Opening a link with `#plan=...` will load the shared plan.
+- Density & Zoom: use the Compact/Comfort toggle and Zoom slider to fit the full year; the calendar pane scrolls if necessary.
+- Tabs: the sidebar groups Vacation, Auto Plan, and Share in tabs.
+- Persistence: UI/planner settings and state are saved to localStorage (density, zoom, planner parameters, selected year, region, vacation days, total days, locale).

 ## Deployment (GitHub Pages)
 - The app is configured with `base: '/vacation-plan/'` in `vite.config.ts`.
 If your repo name differs, update this value.